bgpkit/asninfo/README.md

 # ASN Information Data Uploader

-This script fetches the most up-to-date ASN information and save as JSONL file and may upload to S3/R2 bucket if environment variables are set.
+This script fetches the most up-to-date ASN information and saves as JSONL file and may upload to S3/R2 bucket if environment variables are set.

 ## Usage